dpayne5/agproject/README.md

 ## Quick Overview

 This is a take home coding project for the Junior Software Engineering position @ _Company_.
-I chose to create this in Flutter since I was told in the interview if it could be used for work projects then I'd be baptized in it.
+I chose to create this in Flutter since I was told in the interview if Flutter could be used for work projects then I'd be baptized in it.

-The project task is to create a mobile application that has the functionality of a profile page, following the UI guide [here](https://xd.adobe.com/view/58778ee1-0bc4-40d9-55fb-cea5b22ab1c8-2e46/).
+The project is to create a mobile application that has the functionality of a profile page, following the UI guide [here](https://xd.adobe.com/view/58778ee1-0bc4-40d9-55fb-cea5b22ab1c8-2e46/).
 For the profile picture functionality I am using the image_cropper and image_picker packages.

 ## iOS